LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 # Learning Objective 1: Introduction

-During the Global Financial Crisis in 2008:<br>

-Oct 2008.
-It all started with Satoshi Nakamoto and his paper [BitCoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce:
+It all started in October during the Global Financial Crisis in 2008 with Satoshi Nakamoto and his paper [BitCoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce:
 <p><i><b>
 A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.
 <p>